davidcorton/archSeries/README.md

 #archSeries
 ##Archaeological time series tools

+##Nb.
+THIS DOCUMENT IS NOT 100% UP-TO-DATE.
+UPDATES COMING SOON

 ###Contributors so far
 * David Orton, BioArCh, Department of Archaeology, University of York
 * James Morris, School of Forensic and Investigative Sciences, University of Central Lancashire